Samsi Sastrawidagda: Career

 After returning to Indonesia, Samsi was one of the founders of the Indonesian National Party (PNI) on 4 July 1927, along with Sukarno, Sartono, and Iskaq Tjokrohadisurjo among others.
 He was appointed as party commissioner.
 During this period, Samsi worked in Bandung, where he leased the veranda of Sukarno's home for use as his accountant's office.
 Later, he moved to Surabaya after the arrest of many nationalists and the disbandment of PNI, and there he joined Partindo.

 Prior to the Japanese invasion of Indonesia in 1942, Samsi was considered by the Japanese as a potential fifth columnist which would aid the invasion, though such efforts ended up unnecessary.
 During the occupation, he was a member of the Japanese-established Central Advisory Council and labor organization Pusat Tenaga Rakyat, in addition to being an adviser to the Finance Department of the occupation government.
 He was also appointed as a member of the Investigating Committee for Preparatory Work for Independence (BPUPK).

 Following the proclamation of Indonesian independence, Samsi was appointed as the Finance Minister in the first Indonesian cabinet.
 During his brief tenure, Samsi attempted to raise funds for the new government by accessing leftover funds from the previous Dutch East Indies government seized by the Japanese following the invasion.
 One such source was a bank in Surabaya, and obtaining it was made possible due to Samsi's close connections with Japanese military officers.
 A "robbery" was arranged in order to hide the Japanese officers' involvement.
 The act raised money for both the central republican government and for the local militia units in Surabaya.
-He resigned due to health reasons on 26 September 1945 and was replaced by Alexander Andries Maramis.
+He resigned for health reasons on 26 September 1945 and was replaced by Alexander Andries Maramis.
 Samsi served in the ministerial post from 2 to 26 September 1945.